Kruithne/vaka/README.md

 ## Pitfalls

 - 🚧 Reactive HTML elements are monitored for `input` events.
 Setting their `.value` programatically from JavaScript does not trigger reactivity.
+- 🚧 Directly modifying an object used to initiate state, or one that is inserted into a reactive object after creation, will not trigger reactivity.
+Always reference the proxy!

 ## Error Handling